smaranda2barsan/kubernetes-fundamentals/.99_todos/labs.md

 # new lab (copy the one from 7sins talk) for schedulung - resource requests and limits

 # simple authorization lab in here

+# make use of training application instead of nginx all the time